DataValues/Common/README.md

 ### 1.2.0 (2024-12-10)

-* Drop support for PHP 7.2, 7.3
+* Dropped support for PHP 7.2 and PHP 7.3
-* Upgrade codesniffer rules to current `mediawiki/mediawiki-codesniffer` version (45.0.0)
+* Improved support for PHP 8.4 by explicitly declaring nullable types
-* Make nullable type parameter declarations explicit for compatibility with PHP 8.4
+* Upgraded codesniffer rules to current `mediawiki/mediawiki-codesniffer` version (45.0.0)
-* Start testing with modern versions of PHP (8.1-8.4)
+* Added testing with PHP 8.1 up to 8.4

 ### 1.1.0 (2022-10-21)